Madhyamakist/workspace-setup-windows/python_installation.md

 - Go to [Python Downloads](https://www.python.org/downloads/)
 - Download recent stable version of Python file and click to install it
 - On the first install screen, check the box that says "Add Python to PATH".
 This automatically adds Python and its Scripts folder to your PATH variable.
-- GO to windows powershell, and enter `python --version` and `pip --version` to check the installation.
+- GO to Windows PowerShell, and enter `python --version` and `pip --version` to check the installation.

 ### 1. Creating virtual environment

-- To create a virtual environment named "test", go to windows powershell and enter
+- To create a virtual environment named "test", go to Windows PowerShell and enter

 ```bash
 python -m venv test